More News Coverage

 About Footprints to Recovery:

 Footprints to Recovery is a nationwide collection of drug and alcohol treatment centers, with its corporate headquarters in Chicago, Ill.
-With facilities in New Jersey, Illinois and Pennsylvania, and with many more facilities set to open in the near future, Footprints to Recovery has found that each individual’s situation and needs are different and therefore offer a variety of resources and services to meet that demand such as: individualized treatment plans, individual and group therapy and well-versed counselors.
+With facilities in New Jersey, Illinois, Pennsylvania, Colorado, and with many more facilities set to open in the near future, Footprints to Recovery has found that each individual’s situation and needs are different and therefore offer a variety of resources and services to meet that demand such as: individualized treatment plans, individual and group therapy and well-versed counselors.
 Featured on national TV news stations as being a leader in the addiction recovery world, Footprints to Recovery aims to transform the lives impacted by addiction through advanced, proactive and evidenced-based treatment.
 With a team of dedicated, educated and passionate clinicians and specialists, the company strives toward offering the best care to thousands throughout the country.
 The message is simple: There Are Better Days Ahead.
 To learn more about the Footprints to Recovery approach, program offerings or possible treatment options, visit www.FootprintsToRecovery.com.

 The Joint Commission